Grazfather/grazfather.github.io/_posts/2018-11-24-Microcorruption-Hollywood.md

 ROM:00004612                 br      R14             ; Return
 {% endhighlight %}

 Reversing these three 'unpackers' showed about the same thing: It would copy some bytes to a random location, decrypt them, and then ultimately jump to them, then finally return and wipe out the instructions - Lucky for me I could see these ephemeral instructions because, remember, I only write _executed_ bytes to the rom file, not written bytes.
 Whenever a stage of the unpacker was done, it would jump to `eXXX`, where XXX is `rand & 0xFFE`.
 Because the emulator always returned 0 from the `rand` syscall, this was always exactly `0xe000`.
-That meant that the few instructions at 0xe000 where just the _last_ few that executed, and I was missing the actual code.
+That meant that the few instructions at 0xe000 weere just the _last_ few that executed, and I was missing the actual code.

 Taking a step back, I realized that everything I had reversed was only the unpacked.
 There was no hint of the prompt or the password validation.
 Staring at this for some time it hit me: This isn't an unpacker, it's more of a VM!
 A few instructions are unpacked, jumped to, wiped out, and then this is repeated. _Everything_ that mattered was executed at 0xeXXX.